Typography

 - The

-HTML element specifies inline text that should be displayed as subscript for
+sub HTML element specifies inline text that should be displayed as subscript for

 solely typographical reasons.
 Subscripts are typically rendered with a lowered baseline using smaller